Skip to main content

 The course introduces the basic features of Russian grammar and provides an essential Russian vocabulary for practical conversation, reading, writing, and aural comprehension.
 Classroom work is supplemented with laboratory and multimedia practice.

-A semester-long study of topics in Russian Studies.
+A semester-long study of topics in Russian.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
-See the New and Topics Courses page on the Registrar’s webpage for descriptions and applicability to majors/minors in other departments.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to graduation requirements.

 This writing-centered course acquaints students with major artistic achievements in Russian society from the 10th century to the present day -- in architecture, painting, literature, and music -- and explores particularly Russian manners and customs that define the everyday lives of its people.
 It examines the possible ways in which these achievements, manners, and customs might be said to define that society in a certain period.
 The materials are presented historically through films, music, pictures, paintings, readings, and food.